ConradSun/NuwaStone/README.md

 The sext uses Endpoint Security & Network Extension for event collection and behavior auditing.

 ## Installation
 >1.
-Build 'NuwaClient' target in Xcode proejct
+Download the installation package [here](https://github.com/ConradSun/NuwaStone/releases).
 >2.
-Copy it to the 'Scripts' folder
+Then double-click *NuwaStone-vxx.pkg* to follow the guide.
 >3.
-Run 'Scripts/install.sh' in Terminal
+Close the installation guide.

 ## Uninstallation
 >1.
-Run 'Scripts/uninstall.sh' in Terminal
+Select 'Uninstall NuwaStone' from the status bar menu of *NuwaClient* application.

 ## Attention
 NuwaStone wont't let unsigned app run without your authorization, but the app will run just this time if you do not authorize within 30 seconds.